awsdocs/aws-sdk-for-javascript-v3/doc_source/scheduled-events-invoking-lambda-provision-resources.md

 ## Populate the DynamoDB table<a name="scheduled-events-invoking-lambda-resources-create-table"></a>

-To populate the table, first create a diretory named `libs`, and in it create a file named `dynamoClient.js`, and paste the content below into it\.
+To populate the table, first create a directory named `libs`, and in it create a file named `dynamoClient.js`, and paste the content below into it\.

 ```
 const { DynamoDBClient } = require( "@aws-sdk/client-dynamodb" );
 // Set the AWS Region.
 const REGION = "REGION"; // e.g. "us-east-1"
-// Create an Amazon DynamodDB service client object.
+// Create an Amazon DynamoDB service client object.
 const dynamoClient = new DynamoDBClient({region:REGION});
 module.exports = { dynamoClient };
 ```

- This code is available [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/cross-services/lambda-scheduled-events/src/libs/dynamoClient.js)\.
+ This code is available [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/cross-services/lambda-scheduled-events/src/libs/dynamoClient.js)\.

-Next, create a file named `populate-table.js` in the root directory of your project folder, and copy the content [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/master/javascriptv3/example_code/cross-services/lambda-api-gateway/src/helper-functions/populate-table.js) into it\.
+Next, create a file named `populate-table.js` in the root directory of your project folder, and copy the content [ here on GitHub](https://github.com/awsdocs/aws-doc-sdk-examples/blob/main/javascriptv3/example_code/cross-services/lambda-api-gateway/src/helper-functions/populate-table.js) into it\.
 For one of the items, replace the value for the `phone` property with a valid mobile phone number in the E\.164 format, and the value for the `startDate` with today's date\.

 Run the following command from the command line\.